Spring-Heeled Jack: A Victorian Terror

 Even, in our sophisticated modern world, where science explains most mysteries, Jack makes an occasional encore performance.

 The latest sighting seems to have occurred in southern England.
-Lauren May of The Surrey Comet reported in February 2012 that “A taxi ride home on Valentine’s night turned into a nightmare when a family were confronted by a terrifying apparition that looked and moved like the legendary Spring-Heeled Jack.”
+Lauren May of The Surrey Comet reported in February 2012 that “A taxi ride home on Valentine’s night turned into a nightmare when a family was confronted by a terrifying apparition that looked and moved like the legendary Spring-Heeled Jack.”

 Apparently, the steampunk culture has brought about a revival of the gambolling ghoul.
 Folklore Thursday reports that “in recent years he has cropped up in comics, novels, the Assassins Creed Syndicate computer game, and, most notably, Robert Valentine and Jack Bowman’s (under the pen name Gareth Parker) series of audio dramas, The Spring-Heeled Jack Saga.”